Akhtar Raza Saleemi: Professional career

 Meanwhile, he joined the Pakistan Academy of Letters (Islamabad) in 2006 and has been working as an Urdu editor since 2013 of Quarterly Magazine Adbiyat and Adbiyat-e-Itfal, also being the pioneer of the latter.
 In addition to this, he acts as a coordinating editor of six magazines issued by the Pakistan Academy of Letters: Adbiyat-e-Sindh (Sindhi), Adbiyat-e-Balochistan (Baloch), Adbiyat-e-KhyberPakhtunkhwa (Pashto, Hindko), Adbiyat-e-Punjab (Punjabi, Siraiki, Potohari) and Pakistani Literature (English).

 Critical Appreciation

 On his first novel (Jaagein Hain Khaab Mein) Mustansar Hussain Tarar says: "This novel is a wonderous jump vis-a-vis novel-writing ...
 It is the dream of Urdu novel-writing that we have seeing for some time now, and now, when it is materialized, we should stand up and welcome it."

 On his second novel (Jandar), Iftikhar Arif says: Every masterpiece intoxicate its readers and this novel has done just that.
 Muhammad Hameed Shahid says: "Jandar is very favorite novel; it is one of its kind.
-In this novel, life is revealed in all its vieled meanings."
+In this novel, life is revealed in all its veiled meanings."

 In addition to the critics reviews, there are many Master's and PhD thesis done on Saleemi's works.